 When you install a client certificate, you need the password that was created when the client certificate was exported.
 Typically, you can install the certificate by just double-clicking it.
 For more information, see Install an exported client certificate.

 Connect to your VNet

-If you are using a certificate that was issued using an Enterprise CA solution and are having trouble authenticating, check the authentication order on the client certificate.
-You can check the authentication list order by double-clicking the client certificate, and going to Details > Enhanced Key Usage.
-Make sure the list shows 'Client Authentication' as the first item.
-If not, you need to issue a client certificate based on the User template that has Client Authentication as the first item in the list.
+If you used a certificate that was issued by an Enterprise CA solution and you can't authenticate, verify the authentication order on the client certificate.
+Check the authentication list order by double-clicking the client certificate, selecting the Details tab, and then selecting Enhanced Key Usage.
+Make sure Client Authentication is the first item in the list.
+If it isn't, issue a client certificate based on the user template that has Client Authentication as the first item in the list.